linroger/Wealth-of-Nations/Advanced Investments/Lecture 4- Investor Sentiment.md

 The results confirm the impression from the figures.
 Both the $\log P / D$ ratio and lagged returns are positively related to equity MF and ETF flows.
 For example,  the second regression with both $\log P / D$ ratio and lagged returns as explanatory variables shows that a 10 percentage point higher past return over the past 12 months (less than one standard deviation) is associated with about $10 \times 0.14=1.4$ percentage points (of aggregate stock market cap) higher equity fund inflow in the next month (which is a bit more than one standard deviations of the monthly flows).
 The $R^{2}$ of ${} 29 \\%$ shows that log $P / D$ and lagged past returns together explain a substantial portion of monthly flows.

-Broadly,  these facts are consistent with (although not proof of) the view that retail investor sentiment plays a role in driving the cycles in valuation levels that we see in valuation ratios like the $P / D$ ratio.
+Broadly,  these facts are consistent with (although not proof of) the view that retail [[Lecture 4- Investor Sentiment|investor sentiment]] plays a role in driving the cycles in valuation levels that we see in valuation ratios like the $P / D$ ratio.

-Now,  if equity MF and ETF flows are a good retail investor sentiment indicator,  and if this sentiment has price impact,  one should be able to use the flows to predict returns.
+Now,  if equity MF and ETF flows are a good retail [[Lecture 4- Investor Sentiment|investor sentiment]] indicator,  and if this sentiment has price impact,  one should be able to use the flows to predict returns.
 More precisely,  if the effects of sentiment on stock prices accumulate,  then measures of

 [^15]cumulative flows over longer periods of time should predict stock market excess returns.
 Unfortunately,  the data series of flows is rather short.